IAmJonoBo/Emperator/docs/reference/linting-formatting.md

 Install the hooks automatically with `scripts/setup-tooling.sh` (development mode) or manually via `pre-commit install --install-hooks`.

+## Cache management and troubleshooting

+- `scripts/setup-tooling.sh` and `scripts/setup-linting.sh` export `PRE_COMMIT_HOME` and
+  `UV_CACHE_DIR` into the repository's `.cache/` directory.
+This keeps hook environments and uv wheels fast to reuse and easy to prune.
+- Run `pnpm cache:prune` (wrapper around `scripts/cache-prune.sh`) to reclaim disk space.
+The helper prunes the pnpm store, `uv cache`, and any pre-commit environments in one pass.
+- `pnpm lint:staged` is the quickest way to validate edits before committing.
+Use it whenever `pnpm lint` feels heavy.
+- When Ruff surfaces a new rule after the `ALL` migration, prefer fixing the code.
+If a rule produces a false positive, add the targeted ignore to `pyproject.toml` alongside a doc update explaining the trade-off.
+- Biome's JSON reporter prints a stability warning before the JSON payload.
+Our SARIF bundler strips that line automatically, but if you hit `Biome JSON reporter did not produce parseable output`, upgrade Biome with `pnpm upgrade @biomejs/biome` and re-run `pnpm lint:sarif`.

 ## Commit hygiene: Commitlint

 Commit messages must follow the Conventional Commits schema. `pnpm commitlint --edit` is wired as a